 - 1. Connect the AC adapter and fully charge the battery. - 2.
 Turn on the computer and complete setting up the operating system. - 3.
 Disconnect the AC adapter. - 4.
 Operate the computer using battery power. - 5.
+Fully deplete the battery until the battery-low warning appears. - 6.
 Reconnect the AC adapter and fully charge the battery again.